datumorphism/datumorphism.github.io/content/wiki/time-series/autoregressive-denoising-diffusion-model.md

 {{< figure src="../assets/autoregressive-denoising-diffusion-model/ar-denoising-diffusion-model-problem.jpg" >}}

+## Time Dynamics

-Time dynamics can be captured by some RNN, meanwhile, we need to capture the diffusion process.
+Time dynamics can be easily captured by some RNN, meanwhile, we need a model for the diffusion process at each time step.
 Note that in {{< c "wiki/machine-learning/energy-based-model/diffusion-model.md" "denoising diffusion model" >}}, we minimize

 {{< m >}}
 \operatorname{min}_\theta \mathbb E_{q(\mathbf x^0)} \left[ -\log p_\theta (\mathbf x^0) \right]
 {{< /m >}}

-This is the denoising model for a single time step,
+The above loss becomes that of the denoising model for a single time step.
+Explicitly,

 {{< m >}}
 \operatorname{min}_\theta \mathbb E_{q(\mathbf x^0_t )} \left[ -\log p_\theta (\mathbf x^0_t) \right].